stefanvictora/hue-scheduler/README.md

   3. If you turn on the lights at any time after `09:00`, Hue Scheduler ignores `tr-before` and instead uses the transition time defined via ``tr`` instead.

-To summarize: `tr-before` allows you to define longer and smoother transitions when the lights are already on, without having to wait the same time if you would turn on your lights at a later time.
+To summarize: `tr-before` allows you to define longer and smoother transitions when the lights are already on, without having to wait the same time if you turn on your lights at a later time.

 #### Advanced Properties